A DECam Search for Explosive Optical Transients Associated with IceCube Neutrinos: Follow-up Strategy Implications

 \section{Follow-up Strategy Implications}

-In this section, we examine the viability of optical follow-up campaigns in observationally determining whether CC SNe contribute to the TeV-PeV IceCube neutrino flux given the results and analysis methods presented above.
-We discuss our results in this context and outline the required components of a successful campaign in the process.
+In this section, we examine whether observational follow-up campaigns can be used to determine the CC SNe contribution to the TeV-PeV IceCube neutrino flux.
+We base the discussion on results and analysis methods presented above and outline the requirements for a successful follow-up campaign.
 We then expand on the analysis by forecasting the requisite number of follow-ups to make a statistically significant statement about this problem.